nestoregon/alphabot2pi_real/README.md

 # Alphabot2pi ROS real
-This is the code used to run AlphaBot2pi using ROS
+This is the code used to run AlphaBot2pi using ROS.

 ## Installation

+In this section all the necessary steps to install the code are explained.

+**NOTE: The installation process has to be carried out in both the Raspberry and the Computer**

 Create catkin workspace.
 Make sure you are in a path where you want your worskpace to be and run the following commands on the terminal.
 ```
 mkdir alphabot2pi_real_ws